-In the very far east of Finnish Lapland, there is a strange mountain ear shaped.
-It's called Korvatunturi: in finnish this means the ear mountain.
+In the very far east of Northern Finnish Lapland, there is a strange mountain ear shaped.
+It's called Korvatunturi: in finnish this means the "ear mountain".
 Santa Claus has his secret home and gift workshops there.

 The extraordinary thing about this is that the road to Korvatunturi is only known by Santa Claus himself, his elves and of course his trusted reindeer.
 Well, Santa Claus lives there in this magic mountain.

 Track to this mountain is hard, and only Santas, his Elves and his reindeers of course knows the way.
 A lot of wild animals are living in this magic snowy land for thousands of years: they all leave theirs steps on the snow shining like silver.